noahehall/theBookOfNoah/aws_developer.md

     - alternately permit everything in concert with a deny policy
   49. how do you prevent users from adding invalid data to a table?
     - use FGAC to specify which items can be changed
+  50. how will you be charged?
+    - provisioned read-throughput
+    - provisioned write-throughput
+    - indexed data storage
+  52. how do you calculate throughput
+    - write capacity
+    - read capacity

 # rds